doncandela/gs-git/gs-git.md

   - With the description and other info complete, they should hit **Create pull request**.

   - If the collaborator wants to push your branch `feat23` to GH when it is very incomplete e.g. just to back it up, they could push it but hold off opening a PR until it is closer to finished.
 But all collaborators will see and be able to edit the branch as soon as it is pushed.
 It's probably better to open the PR right away as **draft PR**, which is an option under the "Create pull request" tab, and/or to start the description with WIP (work in progress) or something similar.
 (For free GH accounts, draft PRs are only available for public repos.)
 Draft PRs cannot be merged until they are marked "Ready for review", and then a collaborator assigned as a reviewer will need to submit an approving review (this is done under the "Files changed" tab of the PR).
-[TODO always true, or just because I set this?]

 - **Working on a PR before it is merged.**

-  - **Other collaborators work on the feature branch** [TODO how do others and pusher track the new branch on GH?]
+  - **Other collaborators work on the feature branch**

   - **Updating a feature branch so it can be merged automatically.**  If the pushed branch `feat23` can be merged without conflicts, a green **This branch has no conflicts with the base branch** and a green **Merge pull request** button will be displayed when the GH screen for the PR.
 Often it is the responsibility of whoever initiated the pull request to **update and re-push their feature branch** so it can merged without conflicts.

-- **Merging a PR**

-  - T [TODO finish or is this needed]

 ### Aside: Rebasing and squashing<a id="rebasing"></a>

 In general Git keeps your entire commit history, branches and all (unless you delete an unmerged branch).
 Here, however, are two techniques that **modify the commit history** and cause **existing commits to be permanently discarded** -- but not the information of value in those commits, if done correctly.

 One basic rule seems to be to **never rebase or squash published branches** (branches that have been pushed to GH so your collaborators can work on them) -- you might eliminate commits they are using, causing [a bit of a tangle](https://git-scm.com/book/en/v2/Git-Branching-Rebasing).
+If you do want to push branch that was previous pushed and now has been rebased or squashed you will need to use `git push --force` which is Git's way of saying you are doing something dangerous.

-If you are working in a collaboration, the use of of rebasing and squashing will likely be dictated by policies and practices of the collaboration -- you may have noticed that closing pull requests with a rebase or a squash rather than a merge are options offered in GH.
+If you are working in a collaboration, the use of of rebasing and squashing will likely be dictated by the practices of the collaboration -- you may have noticed that closing pull requests with a rebase or a squash rather than a merge are options offered in GH.

 - [**Rebasing**](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) replaces a divergent branched history with a simpler, linear history.
 So, for example, if the feature branch `feat` you are working on does not merge in cleanly with `main`, one option as explained above is to update `feat` by merging an up-to-date fetch of `main` into the `feat`.
 Your updated `feat` can then be merged cleanly into `main`, and after that is done `main` will have a complicated history showing the earlier merge of `main` into `feat`.